turingschool-projects/kwk-level3-swift/sessions/storyboard_lab.markdown

 #### Expected

 Plan out an app (it could be one screen on your favorite app, the app you're dreaming about making, or just a few simple elements!) by drawing it out on a sketch paper.
-Have in mind which UI Objects you will need on your StoryBoard.
+Label the different parts of your app with the names of the Objects from Object Library you will need to use.
+Keep in mind the Design Principles we talked about!

 In your new project, drag and drop at least 3 UI Objects (View, Image, Label) in from the Object Library.
 Each time you add one, do the following:
 - Check the appearance on the simulator